Currently, 17 states recognize marriages of same sex couples that are legally performed in other places.

 California had briefly allowed gay marriage in 2008 until something called Prop 8 stripped same sex couples of this right.
 Prop 8 was repealed in 2010, and in June 2013, it was found to be unconstitutional, allowing gay marriage to resume in that state.During the 2012 Presidential election Washington, Maine and Maryland became the first states to approve same-sex marriage by popular vote.
 This was a pivotal and telling moment since going into the election, gay marriage was legal in six states and Washington D.C., but each of these was the result of legislation or court orders, and not by a vote of the people.

-The passage of gay marriage in New York, in June, 2011, has been seen as a pivotal event.
+The passage of gay marriage in New York, in June, 2011, was also seen as a pivotal event.
 New York is America's third-most populous state and same sex marriage was passed in that state by the elected legislature and not through the courts.
 It was also voted for by Republican senators.